NPJigaK/pubg-match-analysis-tool/README.md

 # pubg-match-analysis-tool

-pubg-match-analysis-tool is a web application that replicates the functionality of **SteinsGG**, a PLAYERUNKNOWN'S BATTLEGROUNDS analysis system.
+pubg-match-analysis-tool is a PC web application that replicates the functionality of **SteinsGG**, a PLAYERUNKNOWN'S BATTLEGROUNDS analysis system.

 The previous version of this tool was running on my own server, where data retrieval and processing took place.
 However, maintaining a server running 24/7 became burdensome, leading to the discontinuation of the service.